 Burials and Interments

-Burials and interments at all Northern Cemeteries sites must also adhere to the 1 person per 2 square metre rule and social distancing measures if outdoors, and 1 person per 4 square metre rule in indoor interments (such as mausoleums).
+Burials and interments at all Northern Cemeteries sites must also adhere to social distancing measures and the 1 person per 2 square metre rule.

 Travelling from Overseas

 Anyone who has returned from overseas must complete the mandatory 14 days in self-isolation.
 If self-isolation has not been completed for 14 days, the person cannot attend a Northern Cemeteries site.

 What if I have visited a NSW Hotspot?

 The NSW Government provides a daily update on locations with known COVID-19 outbreaks and recommends the following action by anyone who has been in these location: